Four-jet event shapes in hadronic Higgs decays: Results

 \paragraph{Thrust minor} In \cref{fig:TMinor} we present results for the thrust minor at \LO and \NLO in the two decay categories.
 In both decay modes, we observe rather large \NLO corrections, with $K$-factors at the central scale around $1.9$ in the $\PH\Pqb\Paqb$ category and $1.7$ in the $\PH\Pg\Pg$ category.
 In addition, there is a visible shape difference between the two decay modes, as can be inferred from the plots in the top row (with linear binning) of \cref{fig:TMinor}.
 We observe a substantial shift of the peak of the $\PH\Pg\Pg$ distribution away from the infrared region on the left-hand side of the plots.
 Further, the $\PH\Pqb\Paqb$ \NLO correction follows a rather flat shape, while the $\PH\Pg\Pg$ \NLO correction has a more curved shape, as can be seen in the ratio panels of the top-row plots.
 This assessment is confirmed by the logarithmically binned distributions shown in the bottom row of \cref{fig:TMinor}.
 From the ratio panels in the bottom-row plots, it is visible that the intersection of the \LO and \NLO predictions is located at $\log(T_\mathrm{Minor}) = -4.6$ in the $\PH\to\Pqb\Paqb$ case and at $\log(T_\mathrm{Minor}) = -3.4$ in the $\PH\to\Pg\Pg$ case.

 \paragraph{Light-hemishere mass} In \cref{fig:ML2}, \LO and \NLO results for the light-hemisphere mass in the two decay categories are shown.
 From the top row of the figure, with linear binning, it is evident that the peak of the \NLO distributions is located further in the infrared region in both Higgs-decay categories.
 It cannot be fully resolved in the $\PH\Pqb\Paqb$ category but only in the $\PH\Pg\Pg$ category.
 This is confirmed by the bottom row of \cref{fig:ML2}, which shows that the intersection of the \LO and \NLO predictions is located at $\log(M_\mathrm{L}^2/s) < -7$ in the $\PH\Pqb\Paqb$ category and at $\log(M_\mathrm{L}^2/s) = -5$ in the $\PH\Pg\Pg$ category.
-This manifests itself in a shift of the peak of the distribution away from the infrared region, as can be best seen in the plots in the top row of \cref{fig:ML2}.
+This manifests itself in a shift of the peak of the $\PH\to\Pg\Pg$ distribution towards harder scales with respect to the peak of the $\PH\to\Pqb\Paqb$ distribution, as can be best seen in the plots in the top row of \cref{fig:ML2}.
 From the ratio plots, we see that the \NLO corrections are again rather large, with values at the central scale of about $2.0$ in the $\PH\to\Pqb\Paqb$ category and $1.6$ in the $\PH\to\Pg\Pg$ category.
 Generally, the shape of the \NLO correction is rather similar, being mostly flat for the two decay categories.

 \paragraph{Narrow jet broadening} \Cref{fig:BMin} shows results for the narrow jet broadening in both decay categories at \LO and \NLO.
 In both decay categories, the peak of the \NLO distributions as well as its shift away from the planar three-jet limit in the $\PH\Pg\Pg$ case is clearly visible in the top-row plots.
 The bottom row of \cref{fig:BMin} shows that the intersection of the \LO and \NLO distributions is located at $\log(B_\mathrm{Min}) = -5.5$ in the $\PH\Pqb\Paqb$ decay category, while it is shifted to a significantly larger value of $\log(B_\mathrm{Min}) = -3.7$ in the $\PH\Pg\Pg$ decay category.
 The shape of the \NLO corrections at the central scale is rather flat around a factor of $1.8$ for $\PH\Pqb\Paqb$ decays, but slightly curved at around $1.4$ in $\PH\Pg\Pg$ decays.